Risk Management & Treatment > Screening and Risk Reduction > By Cancer Type > Breast > Medications to Reduce Risk

 High-risk women who wish to consider medications to lower their risk for breast cancer should discuss the benefits, risks and limitations with their health care provider.

-The two most commonly used SERMs are tamoxifen and raloxifene.
+The two SERMs most commonly used to lower breast cancer risk are tamoxifen and raloxifene.

-- Tamoxifen blocks the effect of estrogen on breast tissue.
+- Tamoxifen is a drug that is used both to treat and prevent breast cancer.
+It blocks the effect of on breast tissue.
 Tamoxifen is approved for use in both pre- and post-menopausal women.
 When taken for five years, it reduces breast cancer risk by up to 40%; this protective effect continues beyond the five-year treatment period.
 Tamoxifen may also protect bone density and reduce risk in postmenopausal women who cannot take hormone replacement therapy.
-Side effects of tamoxifen include an increased risk of endometrial cancer and blood clots.
+Side effects of tamoxifen may include hot flashes, an increased risk of endometrial cancer and blood clots.
+Research has shown that a low dose of tamoxifen may offer similar protection while lowering the risk for side effects.
+Some experts refer to this low dose as "Baby Tam."

 - Raloxifene works in a similar way as tamoxifen.
 It is used to lower breast cancer risk in postmenopausal women.
 Raloxifene has a lower risk for endometrial cancer and blood clots and fewer side effects than tamoxifen.
 The most common side effects are hot flashes, blood clots, nausea and weight gain.